gaultier/blog/go_dtrace_see_all_network_traffic.md

   self->read_fd = 0;
 }
 ```

+We run it like this: `sudo dtrace -s myscript.d -p <pid>` or `sudo dtrace -s myscript.d -c ./myprogram`.

 `write(2)` is the easiest since it is enough to instrument the entrypoint of the system call. `read(2)` must be done in two steps, at the entrypoint we record what is the pointer to the source data, and in the return probe we know how much data was actually read and we can print it.